Fannon/mobo/ROADMAP.md

  * TODO: Internationalization and Localization capabilities (model & templates)
  * TODO: "$inject": "/module/modulename to inject arbitrary model parts on the current hierachy at it's current place.. ?
          Problem: $inject keyword may not be uses more than once, since keynames have to be unique!
+ * TODO: Replace template engine (http://paularmstrong.github.io/swig/ ?)
  * TODO: Custom smw_display templates, each having its own file (so they won't get overwritten by an update)
- * TODO: Replace Template Engine (http://paularmstrong.github.io/swig/ ?)
  * TODO: importHelper could support "intelligent" data cleaning, always applying Trim, but also making arrays to sets if the Schema declares so

 ## DISCUSSION